Proposing Study Abroad Programs

 PROPOSING NEW STUDY ABROAD PROGRAMSThe JWU Office of Study Abroad is eager to help faculty and departments develop new study abroad programs.
 We are particularly interested in developing JWU faculty-led programs that are integrated into departmental or program curricula, and which promote 1) experiential learning in the form of community engagement, field work, internships, video projects or other kinds of hands-on activities, 2) sustainability, creativity, innovation and entrepreneurship, and/or 3) foreign language acquisition.
 Programs can vary in duration and run during spring break, May Term, part of the summer or for an entire term.

 If you are interested in proposing a new Study Abroad program, we are here to help you through the process.
-Please carefully read the Study Abroad Program Proposal Guidelines, which will give you an overview of the process, instructions for proposing a new program and the program proposal sheet.
-When considering a new Study Abroad program, please remember that NEASC guidelines require each program to meet a minimum number of contact hours: 45 contact hours for a 4.5 credit experience, 90 contact hours for a 9 credit experience, and 135 contact hours for a 13.5 credit experience.
+Please carefully read the Study Abroad Formal Program Proposal, which will give you an overview of the process, instructions for proposing a new program and the program proposal sheet.
+When considering a new Study Abroad program, please remember that accrediting guidelines require each program to meet a minimum number of contact hours: 45 contact hours for a 3 credit experience, 90 contact hours for a 6 credit experience, and 135 contact hours for a 9 credit experience.
 Please be sure to review and reference the Contact Hour Guidelines when proposing a new Study Abroad Program.

 If you have any questions, please call Study Abroad at: 401-598-1406.